 You might be able to be repaid for mileage if you have to drive your own vehicle to a covered appointment.
-This must be authorized by ModivCare.
-Do not expect to be paid for mileage if you do not call the ModivCare Reservation Line first at 1-866-913-4342.
-ModivCare will verify you have an appointment and will tell you the number of miles covered.
-You must call at least 14 calendar days prior, up to the day of the appointment.
-If ModivCare authorizes your trip, you will be given a trip/job number.
+This must be authorized by LogistiCare.
+Do not expect to be paid for mileage if you do not call the LogistiCare Reservation Line first at 1-866-913-4342.
+LogistiCare will verify you have an appointment and will tell you the number of miles covered.
+You may call up to 14 days in advance, but no later than the day of the appointment.
+If LogistiCare authorizes your trip, you will be given a trip/job number.
 Please do not lose this trip/job number.
 You will need it to be paid for your mileage.
 If you cannot drive yourself, a friend or family member may drive you.
 He or she can get mileage reimbursement as well.
 The same procedures and authorization requirements apply.

 After you receive approval, complete a Mileage Reimbursement Form and take it with you to your appointment.
-The provider's office must sign the form and you must write the trip/job number given to you by ModivCare in the area titled 'trip/job #.'
+The provider's office must sign the form and you must write the trip/job number given to you by LogistiCare in the area titled "trip/job #."
 If the trip is approved and the provider has signed the form, you will be repaid for mileage costs based on the BCBSNM mileage reimbursement rate.
 This rate is for a round trip from your home to the provider's office or to the hospital.

-You will not be paid if the form is received more than 60 days after the appointment, or if the trip was not approved in advance by ModivCare.
-Send the completed and signed form to ModivCare within 60 days of the appointment.
+You will not be paid if the form is received more than 30 days after the appointment, or if the trip was not approved in advance by LogistiCare.
+Send the completed and signed form to LogistiCare within 30 days of the appointment.